 In 1899, the University of Northern Arizona was established and Flagstaff soon became the cultural center of Northern Arizona.
 By the early 1900s, Flagstaff’s “Seven Wonders” had become well known and tourism became its biggest industry as Flagstaff continued to grow at a slow and steady pace.

 Another one of Flagstaff’s early influential citizens was a man named John Weatherford who built the Hotel Weatherford, opened on January 1, 1900.
 This old hotel has welcomed both presidents and gunslingers from the Wild West and continues to operate today after extensive restoration.
 In 1911, he opened the Majestic Opera House, which showed Flagstaff residents their first movies.
-Unfortunately in the wee hours of January 1, 1915, the Majestic House’s roof and walls collapsed under 61 inches of snow.
-Not to be deterred, Weatherford rebuilt a bigger and better theater, The Orpheum, which opened its doors in August, 1917.
+Unfortunately, in the wee hours of January 1, 1915, the Majestic House’s roof and walls collapsed under 61 inches of snow.
+Not to be deterred, Weatherford rebuilt a bigger and better theater, The Orpheum, which opened its doors in August 1917.
 Today, the Orpheum Theater is a Flagstaff landmark and continues to entertain a new generation of Flagstaff residents and visitors.

-When Route 66 plowed through the burgeoning city of Flagstaff, a number of motor courts, auto services and diners sprouted up along the new highway.
+When Route 66 plowed through the burgeoning city of Flagstaff, a number of motor courts, auto services, and diners sprouted up along the new highway.
 Today, the city still sports a number of vintage cafes and motor courts along its historic downtown district.
-There are several that are still open today such as the Wonderland Motel nestled up against the pine covered hills at 2000 E Route 66, the Frontier Motel with its quiet yellow lantern at 1700 E. Route 66, the Red roof Inn with its flower filled window boxes at 1526 E Route 66, the Saga Budget Inn Motel at 820 W. Route 66 complete with bright blue neon sign, and many more.
+There are several that are still open today such as the Wonderland Motel nestled up against the pine-covered hills at 2000 E Route 66, the Frontier Motel with its quiet yellow lantern at 1700 E. Route 66, the Red Roof Inn with its flower-filled window boxes at 1526 E Route 66, the Saga Budget Inn Motel at 820 W. Route 66 complete with bright blue neon sign, and many more.

 A “must see” along the old route is the Museum Club at 3404 E. Route 66.
 The building was first built by Dean Eldredge, a taxidermist, in 1931.
 Originally, the building housed Dean’s large collection of stuffed animals, rifles and Indian artifacts.
 Some five years later, the building was sold to Doc Williams in 1936, a Flagstaffsaddle maker, who turned the museum into a nightclub.
 Continuing to operate as one of Arizona’s premiere nightclubs, this structure that once sat on the outskirts of town is now surrounded by the bustling city.
-Besides offering some of the best live country western music and after hours entertainment, the Museum Club is also said to provide ghostly entertainment from two resident “spirits.”
+Besides offering some of the best live country western music and after-hours entertainment, the Museum Club is also said to provide ghostly entertainment from two resident “spirits.”
 That’s a whole ‘nother story, but you can read about it by clicking HERE!

-Still a relatively small town at just a little over 50,000 residents, Flagstaff is a great place to “park” yourself to see the surrounding wonders.
+Today, Flagstaff is a great place to “park” yourself to see the surrounding wonders.
 Situated at the base of San Francisco Peaks, Flagstaff is located at the intersection of US Interstate 40 and US Interstate 17.